Xtrmmax/ena-ai-recursion-maxine-harvey/finetuning/EXECUTIVE_SUMMARY.md

-# Fine-Tuning Work EXECUTIVE SUMMARY
+# Fine-Tuning Work Executive Summary

 > Note: Before February 2025 I had never fine-tuned a model or set up an AI development environment.
 > Using “vibe coding” and trial-and-error iteration with AI assistants I was able to configure my machine, prepare datasets, and successfully fine-tune models within two weeks.